susam/emfy/README.md

 how to do so in a step-by-step manner.
 This document also explains the content of [`.emacs`] and [`em`] in a line-by-line manner.

+Note that many customizations in the Emacs initialization file available in this project are a result of the author's preferences.
+They may or may not match others' preferences.
+They may or may not suit your taste and requirements.
+Wherever applicable, the pros and cons of each customization and possible alternatives are discussed in this document.
+You are encouraged to read the line-by-line explanation that comes later in this document, understand each customization, and modify the initialization file to suit your needs.

 What About Programming in CL?
 -----------------------------